-Preheat your oven to 350° and place the apple slices in a small greased baking dish.
+Preheat your oven to 350°F and place the apple slices in a small greased baking dish.
 In a small bowl, combine flour and brown sugar.
 Cut in butter or coconut oil until your mixture resembles coarse crumbs.
 Add oats and cinnamon, and sprinkle over apple slices.
 Bake uncovered for 35-40 minutes or until tender.

 Serve, and thank Pomona for the apple orchard's fruitful bounty!